JdeRobot/RoboticsAcademy/_pages/user_guide.md

 - It is recommended to use the latest image.
 However, older distributions of RADI (Robotics-Academy Docker Image) can be found [here](https://hub.docker.com/r/jderobot/robotics-academy/tags).

-### How to perform the exercises?
+# 2. How to use and perform the exercises?

-- Start a new docker container of the image and keep it running in the background:
+1. Start a new docker container of the image and keep it running in the background:

 	```bash
   docker run --rm -it -p 8000:8000 -p 2303:2303 -p 1905:1905 -p 8765:8765 -p 6080:6080 -p 1108:1108 -p 7163:7163 jderobot/robotics-academy
   ```

-- On the local machine navigate to 127.0.0.1:8000/ in the browser and choose the desired exercise.
+2. On the local machine navigate to 127.0.0.1:8000/ in the browser and choose the desired exercise.

-- Wait for the Connect button to turn green and display "Connected".
+3. Wait for the Connect button to turn green and display "Connected".
 Click on the "Launch" button and wait for some time until an alert appears with the message `Connection Established` and button displays "Ready".

-- The exercise can be used after the alert.
+4. The exercise can be used, and you may start programming your solution, after the alert.

-### Enable GPU Acceleration
+# Enable GPU Acceleration
 ROS and Gazebo can be accelerated within RoboticsAcademy thanks to VirtualGL if a GPU is available.

-### Linux
+## Linux

 - **Intel:** For Linux machines and Intel GPUs, acceleration can be achieved by simply setting the ```--device``` argument when running the Docker container: